-Caring for plants year round is important to ensure they live a long and prosperous life!
-During the cold months, winter plant care can be bit more difficult which is why I’ve provided some helpful winter plant care tips to get your green friends through the cold season!
+Caring for plants year round is important to ensure they live a long and prosperous life.
+During the cold months, winter plant care can be a bit more difficult.
+Below, I’ve provided some helpful winter plant care tips to get your green friends through the cold season.

-In cold climates, keep plants away from or against the windows and away from heat sources.
-Poinsettias like moist soil, but don’t over water and drown them; follow the care tag, if supplied.
+In cold climates, keep plants away from or against windows, and away from heat sources.
+Poinsettias like moist soil, but make sure to not over water and drown them.

-Poinsettias are for sale almost everywhere you shop during the holiday season.
-Before purchasing them, make sure you inspect them for white flies or eggs as they can go airborne and infest other plants in your home.
-Now that the cold months of winter are here and daylight is shortened, most house plants are semi-dormant, so it’s important to cut down on the watering.
-It’s also best not to fertilize until early spring.
+The onset of winter means less daylight is available.
+During this time of year, most house plants are semi-dormant, so it’s important to cut down on the watering.
+It’s also best to not fertilize until early spring.
 Southern states may be a little different depending on how hot the temperatures are during the winter months.